 LPC Salary

-As of 2023, the average annual salary in the United States for LPCs exceeded $50,000, according to Payscale.
-However, similar to LCSWs, experienced LPCs, especially those in private practice or those who specialize in high-demand areas, could potentially earn more than $80,000 annually.
+For LPCs, the average annual salary in the United States as of 2023 is above $55,000, according to Payscale.
+Similar to LCSWs, experienced LPCs, particularly those in private practice or specializing in areas with high demand, can earn upwards of $80,000 annually.

 LCSW vs LPC Salary Comparison